djakobczak/IoT-project/README.md

 # IoT-project

 This repository contains files related to university project, that was focused on creation of small IoT system.
-Plan was to design a system that improve pedestrains safety.
+Plan was to design a system that improve pedestrians safety.
 To achieve that few components were developed:

 * ML people detection script for RaspberryPi